deputynl/traefik-gui/README.md

 # Traefik GUI

-A lightweight web-based management interface for [Traefik](https://traefik.io/) reverse proxy.
-Manage your static configuration, dynamic file configs, TLS certificates, mTLS, Docker labels, and access logs — all from a clean dark UI, deployed as a single Docker container.
+A lightweight, single-container web GUI for managing Traefik reverse proxy — built for self-hosters who want to expose services both on their LAN and to the internet, with proper mTLS support and without touching YAML files.

-> Built with [Claude Code](https://claude.ai/code) by Anthropic.
+> Built because getting mTLS working in Traefik is painful.
+This makes it easy.
+Thanks for your help [Claude Code](https://claude.ai/code) by Anthropic.

 ---